koushik-sherugar/koushik-sherugar/README.md

 ### Hi there 👋, i'm koushik

 - 🔭 I’m currently working as a freelance frontend reactjs webdeveloper
+- 😄 Worked As Intern FrontEnd Developer At React Trends.
 - 🌱 I’m currently learning MERN stack
 - 👯 I’m looking to collaborate on Web Develpment
 - 📫 Reach me at : LinkedIn: https://www.linkedin.com/in/koushik-sherugar-7a45a7211/